 Uchinada Station

 Uchinada is a seaside town which is popular for its beach and extensive sand dunes.
-The beach at Uchinada is also the setting for the annual World Kite Festival which is held here every May.
-The nearby Sunset Bridge is a suspension bridge which is illuminated every night.
+The beach at Uchinada is also the setting for the annual World Kite Festival, usually held in May.
+The nearby Sunset Bridge is a suspension bridge known for its evening illuminations.

 Train time: 17 minutes